 scuttlebutt.

-random rumors, rhetoric, reviews, reproaches & occasional GONZO remarks (with a soundtrack) about anyone or anything at anytime on GOD’s green earth, written from the peaceful war room of Jason W. Ashcraft
+random rumors, rhetoric, reviews, reproaches & occasional GONZO remarks (with a soundtrack) about anyone, anything, at anytime, and anywhere on GOD’s green earth.
+Written from the peaceful war room or mobile HQ of Jason W. Ashcraft

 Art by Clayton L. Luce